zenobio93/seat-docs/docs/upgrading/from_seat_3_0.md

 - Upgrade your `docker-compose` installation.
 It should be version `1.26` and up.
 - Configure the new `.env` file.
 Important configs include the `TRAEFIK_` variables, the `SEAT_SUBDOMAIN` variable.
 Copy over existing values from your old `.env` file for the `EVE_CLIENT_` variables, the `APP_KEY` varaible and finally the `DB_` variables.
 - Bring the stack back up with `docker-compose up -d` and watch the migration process.
+- Finally, once the migration process is complete, update the EVE SDE to populate the tables with static data with: `docker-compose exec seat-web php artisan eve:update:sde --force -n`

 🎉